Lyrics by Shelley Duvall

 20. Where I Belong

 Shelley Alexis Duvall (July 7, 1949 – July 11, 2024) was an American actress and producer.
 Known for her collaborations with Robert Altman and for playing eccentric characters, she won a Cannes Film Festival Award and was nominated for a British Academy Film Award and two Emmy Awards.
 Four of her films are preserved in the National Film Registry by the Library of Congress.
-Born in Texas, Duvall was discovered by Altman, who was impressed by her upbeat presence and cast her in the black comedy film Brewster McCloud (1970).
-Though hesitant to become an actress, she continued to work with him, acting in the Western films McCabe & Mrs. Miller (1971), the crime film Thieves Like Us (1974), the musical film Nashville (1975), and drama film 3 Women (1977), the later of which earned her the Cannes Film Festival Award for Best Actress.
-That same year she had a supporting role in Woody Allen's romantic comedy film Annie Hall (1977).
-Duvall gained further prominence for her leading roles as Wendy Torrance in Stanley Kubrick's horror film The Shining and Olive Oyl in Altman's adventure film Popeye, both in 1980.
-She furthered this success appearing in Terry Gilliam's fantasy film Time Bandits (1981), Tim Burton's short comedy horror film Frankenweenie (1984), and Fred Schepisi's comedy film Roxanne (1987).
-Duvall then ventured into producing and creating television programs aimed at children and youth, such as Faerie Tale Theatre (1982–1987), Tall Tales & Legends (1985–1987), Nightmare Classics (1989) and Shelley Duvall's Bedtime Stories (1992–1994).
-From the 1990s, Duvall acted sporadically, playing supporting roles in Steven Soderbergh's thriller film The Underneath (1995) and Jane Campion's drama film The Portrait of a Lady (1996).
-After appearing in Gabrielle Burton's comedy film Manna from Heaven (2002), she left acting until returning for her final role in the horror film The Forest Hills (2023).
-Her mental health in the interim was covered by the media, briefly turning her private life public.
+Duvall was born in Fort Worth, Texas, and raised in Houston, Texas, and was initially interested in science.
+She was discovered by film director Robert Altman at a party in 1970, who was impressed by her upbeat presence and cast her in the black comedy film Brewster McCloud (1970).
+She continued to work with Altman, appearing in the revisionist Western McCabe & Mrs. Miller (1971), the crime film Thieves Like Us (1974), and the musical Nashville (1975).
+Her performance in Altman's psychological drama 3 Women (1977) won her critical acclaim and the Cannes Film Festival Award for Best Actress.
+Also in 1977, she had a supporting role in Woody Allen's romantic comedy Annie Hall.
+Duvall achieved international fame for playing Wendy Torrance in Stanley Kubrick's horror film The Shining and Olive Oyl in Altman's adventure film Popeye (both 1980).
+She furthered this success with Terry Gilliam's fantasy film Time Bandits (1981), Tim Burton's short comedy horror film Frankenweenie (1984), and Fred Schepisi's comedy film Roxanne (1987).
+Duvall then ventured into producing and creating television programs aimed at children and youth such as Faerie Tale Theatre (1982–1987) and Nightmare Classics (1989).
+For Tall Tales & Legends (1985–1987) and Shelley Duvall's Bedtime Stories (1992–1994), she received two Emmy nominations.
+From the 1990s, Duvall worked sporadically, appearing in Steven Soderbergh's thriller film The Underneath (1995) and Jane Campion's drama film The Portrait of a Lady (1996).
+After a supporting role in Gabrielle Burton's comedy film Manna from Heaven (2002), she took a 21 year hiatus from acting.
+Her mental health during this period was covered by the media, briefly turning her private life public.
+She returned in 2022 for her final role in the horror independent film The Forest Hills (2023), intending to make a comeback.
 Duvall died of diabetes complications on July 11, 2024.

 You might not be a big fan of Shelley Duvall, maybe you're here for just one song by Shelley Duvall that you like, but take a look at the rest, they might surprise you.